 The above practice while being very effective, got the company wanting more.

 They were puzzled.
 They wanted to solve this…but how?

 The puzzle that was rattling everyone was how do we make this market-share gain, SUSTAINABLE, over a longer period of time.

 At one end, was the futile path of deep and deeper discounting which was absolutely unsustainable.

-At the other was the challenge of addressing how the brand could generate repeat purchase to itself by ring fencing the top 10% of retailers that generated almost 60% of its business.
+On the other was the challenge of addressing how the brand could generate repeat purchases by ring-fencing the top 10% of retailers that generated almost 60% of its business.
 The answer they found in what was built into a loyalty program.

 So they began by building the principles of the program.

-Sales spiked 2.5x in the loyalty period giving 20% increase in market share
+Outcome: Sales spiked 2.5x in the loyalty period giving a 20% increase in market share

-Self-ordering on app accounted for almost 70% of total sales
+Self-ordering on apps accounted for almost 70% of total sales